vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 }
 {% endhighlight %}

-After successful record creation the API returns the whole record including its ID to identify the record.
+After a successful record creation, the API returns the entire record, including its ID, which identifies the record.

 {% highlight json %}
 {